 Making offers and financing the property

-Nevada first-time home buyer deals take longer to close which seems to be a disadvantage if your Realtor neglects to do one thing listed below.
+Nevada first-time home buyer deals take longer to close, which is a disadvantage if your Realtor neglects to do one thing listed below.

-Applicants who have passed all stages and become ready to buy are already approved for the loan and final approval is contingent on appraisal.
-This removes much of the uncertainty about the outcome and makes it as close to a cash offer as a financing deal can be.
+Applicants who have passed all stages and become ready to buy are already underwritten-approved for the loan.
+The final approval of the mortgage is contingent on the appraisal of the property only.
+Being under-written approved removes much of the uncertainty about the deal's outcome and makes it as close to a cash offer as a financing deal can be.

-Your Realtor should make sure that the seller and his listing agent understand this, which should more than make up for longer escrow time and even get a discount.
+Your Realtor should ensure that the seller and his listing agent understand this, which should more than make up for a longer escrow time and they may even get a discount.